September 28, 2022

 Estimated NOI = (Gross potential proforma rent – your expenses) / Market CAP rate.

-Before you spend a lot of time doing property analysis and dig deeper into details, do a high-level property inspection.
+Before you spend a lot of time doing property analysis and digging deeper into details, do a high-level property inspection.
 Don’t tour the property before having an outside look because you will ruin your relationships with listing brokers if you tour it without the broker being there.

 You want to avoid wasting your time and the agent’s time.
 Setting up a tour is like test-driving a car.
 Test drive is one of the salesperson’s techniques to persuade you to buy that car.
 Therefore, if you end up doing multiple tours and don’t make any offers, the brokers will likely assume that you are wasting their time.